ampster-co/ampster-integration/README.md

 # Ampster Home Assistant Custom Integration

 ## Overview
 This custom integration fetches electricity price data for a selected country from a remote server (Ampster S3 bucket) and exposes it in Home Assistant.
-It also provides automation logic to control devices (e.g., an inverter) based on the fetched data, and includes a manual update button.
+It also provides automation logic to control devices (e.g., an inverter) based on the fetched data, includes manual update buttons, and can upload sensor data to a remote server.

+## Features
+- **Data Fetching**: Periodic fetching of electricity price data from Ampster S3 bucket
+- **Sensor Creation**: Automatic creation of Home Assistant sensors for each data field
+- **Manual Updates**: Button to manually trigger data refresh
+- **Data Upload**: Configurable periodic upload of sensor data to remote servers
+- **Manual Upload**: Button to manually trigger data upload
+- **Automation Logic**: Control devices based on fetched data
+- **Multi-language Support**: UI translations for multiple languages

 ## File Structure and Responsibilities

 - `__init__.py`: Main entry point.
-Sets up the integration, initializes the data coordinator, button, sensors, and automation logic.
+Sets up the integration, initializes the data coordinator, uploader, buttons, sensors, and automation logic.
 - `coordinator.py`: Handles periodic fetching of the JSON data from the remote server, based on the country and minute selected in the config flow.
 Uses Home Assistant's DataUpdateCoordinator.
+- `uploader.py`: Handles periodic uploading of sensor data to a remote server with configurable API endpoint and authentication.
-- `config_flow.py`: Provides a UI for users to select their country and the minute past the hour to fetch data.
-Guesses the country from Home Assistant's locale but allows override.
+- `config_flow.py`: Provides a UI for users to configure data fetching and upload settings.
+Includes country selection, timing, URLs, API keys, and sensor selection.
-- `button.py`: Exposes a Home Assistant button entity that lets users manually trigger a data fetch from the UI.
+- `button.py`: Exposes Home Assistant button entities for manual data fetch and upload triggers.
 - `sensor.py`: Exposes each top-level key in the fetched JSON as a Home Assistant sensor entity.
 (To disable, remove/comment out this file and its setup in `__init__.py`.)
 - `automation.py`: Contains logic to control devices based on the fetched data.
 Example: turns an inverter on/off depending on the current electricity price.
 (You can adapt this logic to your needs.)
 - `manifest.json`: Metadata and requirements for the integration (e.g., dependencies like `aiohttp`).